 - UK minimum size: 9ins/23cm.

 The grey gurnard are the smallest of the three main gurnard species.
-It can grow to almost three pounds, but shore caught are usually under a pound.
-Unsurprisingly the grey gurnard is usually a dark greyish colour on the back and flanks, although this can sometimes be nearer to black.
+It can grow to almost three pounds in weight, but shore caught are usually under a pound.
+Unsurprisingly, the grey gurnard is usually a dark greyish colour on the back and flanks, although this can sometimes be nearer to black.
 This fades to a pale underbelly.
-The grey gurnard’s lateral line is made up of unusual bony, thorny scales, and its pectoral fin/wings are the smallest of the three.
+The grey gurnard’s lateral line is made up of unusual bony, thorny scales, and its pectoral fins/wings are the smallest of the three main species.

 Other Species of Gurnard